atextor/turtle-formatter/README.md

 It takes as input a formatting style and an [Apache Jena](https://jena.apache.org) Model and produces as output a pretty-printed RDF/Turtle document.

 Starting from version 1.2.0, turtle-formatter is licensed under Apache 2.0.
+The current version is 1.2.0.

 **Current Status**: The library is feature-complete.